MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/calculated-rollup-attributes.md

  Calculated columns are calculated in real-time when they are retrieved.
 Calculated columns can be composed using different data types.
 For example, an Integer calculated column may reference values from Decimal or Currency columns.
 More information: [Define calculated columns](https://docs.microsoft.com/powerapps/maker/data-platform/define-calculated-fields).

  Calculated column values are available in the retrieve plug-in pipeline.
-Post image of table record update or create contains the calculated column value in stage 40.
-More information: [Event execution pipeline](event-framework.md#event-execution-pipeline) and [Table images](understand-the-data-context.md#table-images)
+Post image of a table record update or create contains the calculated column value in stage 40.
+More information: [Event execution pipeline](event-framework.md#event-execution-pipeline) and [Entity images](understand-the-data-context.md#entity-images)

 ### Limitations
  You can’t use values in calculated columns on a *logical value* in the same table to sort data returned by a query.
 Although your query can specify that the results should be ordered using a calculated column, the sort direction will be ignored and will not throw an error.
 If the calculated column references only simple values in the same record, sorting works normally.
 You can determine the sources used in a calculated column using the `SourceTypeMask` property on the column definitions.
 More information: [Logical columns](/dynamics365/customer-engagement/developer/introduction-to-entity-attributes.md#BKMK_LogicalAttributes)